As adopted January 22, 2015, and revised Febrary 12, 2015

 (ii) Whenever it is asserted by a Member of the Committee that the evidence or testimony at a hearing may tend to defame, degrade, or incriminate any person, or it is asserted by a witness that the evidence or testimony that the witness would give at a hearing may tend to defame, degrade, or incriminate the witness, such testimony or evidence shall be presented in executive session, notwithstanding the provisions of paragraph (i) of this rule, if by a majority of those present, there being in attendance the requisite number required under the Rules of the Committee to be present for the purpose of taking testimony, the Committee or Subcommittee determines that such evidence or testimony may tend to defame, degrade, or incriminate any person.
 The Committee or Subcommittee shall afford a person an opportunity voluntarily to appear as a witness; and the Committee or Subcommittee shall receive and shall dispose of requests from such person to subpoena additional witnesses.

 (iii) No evidence or testimony taken in executive session may be released or used in public sessions without the consent of the Committee or Subcommittee.
 In the discretion of the Committee or Subcommittee, witnesses may submit brief and pertinent statements in writing for inclusion in the record.
-The Committee or Subcommittee is the sole judge of the pertinency of testimony and evidence adduced at its hearings.
-A witness may obtain a transcript copy of his or her testimony given at a public session or, if given at an executive session, when authorized by the Committee or Subcommittee.
+The Committee or Subcommittee is the sole judge of the pertinence of testimony and evidence adduced at its hearings.
+A witness may obtain a transcribed copy of his or her testimony given at a public session.
+If given at an executive session, a transcribed copy of testimony may be obtained when authorized by the Committee or Subcommittee.
 (See paragraph (c) of Committee Rule V.)

 (2) A proposed investigative or oversight report shall be considered as read if it has been available to the Members of the Committee for at least 24 hours (excluding Saturdays, Sundays, or legal holidays except when the House is in session on such day) in advance of their consideration.